Cervical radiculopathy treatments: The evidence for non-surgical cervical stenosis and cervical radiculopathy treatments

 Exercise and therapy are one way to address the problems of instability.

-September 2017: Investigators writing in the Journal of back and musculoskeletal rehabilitation wrote of “The effect of stabilization exercise training on pain and functional status in patients with cervical radiculopathy.”
+September 2017: Investigators writing in the Journal of Back and Musculoskeletal Rehabilitation (10) wrote of “The effect of stabilization exercise training on pain and functional status in patients with cervical radiculopathy.”

-In this study, the researchers found a favorable patient response after a three month program in pain and neck disability, better postural scores, hand grip and SF-36 scores (A scoring system that measures pain, social interaction, and general health among other questions), improved.
+In this study, the researchers found a favorable patient response after a 3-month program in pain and neck disability, better postural scores, handgrip, and SF-36 scores (A scoring system that measures pain, social interaction, and general health among other questions), improved.

 The non-surgical comprehensive Prolotherapy treatment methods for treating cervical radiculopathy: The medical history of two patients including my own.

-Below are two case studies, my own and that of a 38 year old male patient we documented in our medical research.
-While both studies are male subjects I want to point out in the research that women are moreso effected by cervical radiculopathy issues than men.
+Below are two case studies, my own and that of a 38-year-old male patient we documented in our medical research.
+While both studies are male subjects I want to point out in the research that women are more affected by cervical radiculopathy issues than men.

 This was documented by Polish researchers who wrote of quality of life assessment in patients with spinal radicular syndromes: